acarzis/EnumerateFolders/README.md

 2. Have the size of each of my drive folders always available.
 3. Do the above using .Net EF Code First for the sake of learning and ease of development

+Note: This is unfinished work.
+A lot of the code is in place but improvements are needed here and there.
+As well as major GUI improvements.

 App history is available in the ChangeList.txt file.

 Angelo Carzis